 - Completed Course Approval Form.
-From the student's university for the courses to be taken at AUD and are targeted for transfer to the student's program at the home institution. - Completed Registration & Enrolment Form. - Completed and signed by the student: (1) Waiver and Release, (2) Consent to Release Education Records, (3) Declaration, and (4) Acknowledgment.

-- Two (2) recent passport-size photographs; passport photocopy with validity page; photocopy U.A.E.
-ID - Non-refundable application fee of AED200/US\$54.
-A reservation deposit (non-refundable) of AED5,000/US1,360, which is fully applied toward tuition, is required upon acceptance for admission.
+From the student's university for the courses to be taken at AUD and are targeted for transfer to the student's program at the home institution. - Completed Registration & Enrolment Form. - Completed and signed by the student: (1) Waiver and Release, (2) Consent to Release Education Records, (3) Declaration, and (4) Acknowledgment. - Two (2) recent passport-size photographs; passport photocopy with validity page; and photocopy of valid health insurance card covering the U.A.E. - Non-refundable application fee of AED 200/US\$ 54.
+A reservation deposit (non-refundable) of AED 5,000/US\$1,360, which is fully applied toward tuition, is required upon acceptance for admission.
 Visiting students from one of AUD's partner exchange institutions are exempt from these fees.
 The list of approved institutions is available online.
 Due to the high number of applicants, students are requested to pay this deposit within two months of the start of the term of entry.
 No application will be accepted after this date without the reservation deposit. - Completed Health History Form.
-This form must be signed and stamped by a Physician.
+This form must be signed and stamped by a Physician. - Visiting students interested in applying to AUD for a degree program must be in good academic standing [i.e., with a minimum 2.0 CGPA on a 4.0 scale or equivalent] at the institution from which they are transferring.
+AUD may require higher than this 2.0 minimum CGPA.
+As this depends on the university from which the student is transferring, all applicants should consult the AUD Admissions Office for the requirement pertinent to his or her institution.